Zapal, an oral literature genre of the Bunaq Lamaknen

 Many of the Bunaq’s zapal are not unique to them.
 For instance, the story of the Monkey and the Mouse and that of Suri Guloq, both of which are archived in several versions in this collection, are found among the Tetun.
 Other stories appear to be very widespread over the area of Nusa Tenggara Timur Province.
 Most notably, the Bunaq stories of the Helmeted Friarbird are part of a set of myths that extend from Flores to Sumba through to Timor.
 Interestingly, whilst the other Helmeted Friarbird stories are found amongst Austronesian groups, Bunaq is the only Papuan ethno-linguistic group which has these stories.
 This seems to confirm the linguistic and ethnographic picture, namely, that that the Bunaq are a highly hybridised group of people that have assimilated large tracts of language and culture through extensive interaction with Austronesians.
 Indeed, such incorporation seems to be ongoing with new zapal from other cultural sources being recently recorded.
 For instance, trickster stories of Abu Nawas/Abu Nabas seem to have recently adopted as zapal from Muslim sources in Indonesia, while a version of Cindarella (with a Bunaq twist) was also recorded as a zapal.

-The deposit comprises 44 bundles of zapal in the Lamaknen dialect of Bunaq.
+The collection comprises 44 bundles of zapal in the Lamaknen dialect of Bunaq.
 The collection is divided into three parts in terms of the form in which the zapal are documented.
 Note, however, that these parts are not reflected in the archive structure in any way.

 The first part takes in the zapal that were collected between 2006 and 2013.
 For these zapal, each of the 43 bundles contains a .wav format audio recording of the zapal in Bunaq.
 Other languages sporadically included in the material are Indonesian and Tetun.
 These are for the most part narrative monologues told by a single person, but others can be frequently heard in the background, sometimes prompting the speaker or repeating notable events from the story.
 Of these, 35 bundles have ELAN files with Bunaq transcription and translations into Indonesian and English, while 1 bundle has an ELAN file with Bunaq transcription and English translation.
 For the remaining zapal, the audio recording is accompanied by a pdf file containing a transcription.
 The total length of the audio files is 333 minutes.